-One of the most effective tools to sharpen a kitchen knife are the sharpening stones.
-The purpose lies in their name – to sharpen knives and other tools.
+One of the most effective tools to sharpen a kitchen knife is the sharpening stone.
+The purpose lies in the name – to sharpen knives and other tools.
 While there are different types of sharpening stones, one sticks out the most for being ideal for most: water stones.

 Arguably, the best water stones come from Japan, and with their distinctive features, both professional and home cooks favor them.
-While natural Japanese water stones are hard to come by nowadays and more expensive than synthetic ones, they are still preferred over other variations of water stones to give a knife a razor-sharp cutting edge.
+While natural Japanese water stones are hard to come by nowadays and more expensive than synthetic ones, they are still preferred over other types of water stones to give knives a razor-sharp cutting edge.

-To understand what makes Japanese water stones unique and different from others, we must first look at how sharpening stones work.
-This article will guide you on everything you need to know about Japanese water stones, from using them to caring to choose the right one for your knives.
+To understand what makes Japanese water stones unique and different from others, we first need to go over key details.
+This article will guide you on everything you need to know about Japanese water stones, from how to use one to choosing the ideal stone for your knives.

 What is a whetstone?

 Whetstones or water stones are a type of sharpening stones that require water as a lubricant to sharpen knives and other tools.
 They do this by removing metal from the blade, creating a brand new edge that’s aligned perfectly.